shivammathur/IPpy/README.md

 - output - `json` or `csv`

 ## Support
-- Currently Windows and Linux are supported.
+- Windows, Linux and macOS are supported.
 - Supports both IPv4 and IPv6 IPs, and domain names.
 ```csv
 # Examples